-David Robertson pitched a scoreless 8th, but in the 9th, Mo showed that, as he has had before, is in the middle of a troublesome run in April.
+David Robertson pitched a scoreless 8th, but in the 9th, Mo showed that, as he has had before, he is in the middle of a troublesome run in April.
 He let the O's tie the game and send it into extra innings.

 Boone Logan pitched a scoreless bottom of the 10th, and in the top of the 11th, Jason Berken came in to relieve for Baltimore.
-His first batter was Robinson Cano, who doubled, and then stole 3rd, putting the potential winning run on 3rd with less than 2 (or even 1) out.
+His 1st batter was Robinson Cano, who doubled, and then stole 3rd, putting the potential winning run on 3rd with less than 2 (or even 1) out.
 Now that's the kind of aggressive baseball I like.

 But Nick Swisher struck out.
 Eric Chavez was sent to pinch-hit for Eduardo Nunez, who had pinch-run for Jorge Posada and stayed in as the DH.
 Berken walked Chavez intentionally, to set up an inning-ending double play.
 Big mistake, as Robert Andino, the Oriole shortstop, mishandled Russell Martin's grounder, scoring Cano and sending Chavez to 3rd.
 Brett Gardner struck out, but Derek Jeter and Granderson hit back-to-back RBI singles.

-Logan got the first out in the bottom of the 11th, and then Buddy Carlyle came in for his 2nd straight relief outing and got the last 2.
+Logan got the 1st out in the bottom of the 11th, and then Buddy Carlyle came in for his 2nd straight relief outing and got the last 2.
 Final score, Yankees 6, Orioles 3.